Breadcrumb

 Consultant or lecturer fees, travel, and subsistence may generally be included in a budget, provided the particular sponsor doesn't disallow such charges.
 Note, though, that federal employees cannot be paid through federal grants.

-Equipment is defined as any item that costs $5,000 or more and has a useful life of more than one year.
-Note that computer software costing $5,000 or more is considered equipment (Section V, Chapter 12 of the University of Iowa Policy Manual).
+Equipment is defined as any item that costs $5,000 or more and has a useful life of more than one year (Section V, Chapter 12 of the University of Iowa Policy Manual).
+Note that purchased and internally developed software has a capitalization threshold of $500,000, meaning that software costs in excess of $500,000 are excluded from the modified total direct cost (MTDC) base, including for federal funding.

 Each major item of equipment should be described in the budget in addition to the justification for its use.
 Allowable items are normally those not already available for use at the University.
 Freight and installation costs should be included in the estimated purchase price.
 Maintenance contracts should be budgeted as "Other Direct Costs."